-(CNN) — If you're planning a trip to Singapore, here's what you'll need to know and expect if you want to visit during the global coronavirus pandemic.
+(CNN) — If you're planning to travel to Singapore, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 What's on offer

 The quintessential modern Asian city, Singapore's glittering skyscrapers and waterside setting make it easy to love.
 Throw in some of the world's best street food, served in its ubiquitous hawker centers, and the lush rainforest of Bukit Timah Nature Reserve, and the city-state has more than enough to satisfy fascinated tourists.

 But under its Vaccinated Travel Lanes (VTL) scheme, visitors from a handful of countries will soon be able to enter Singapore without having to quarantine.

 Singapore already opened up four "green lanes" for fully vaccinated travelers from Hong Kong, Macao, Brunei and Germany, beginning September 8.